 The following table presents the rating impact of a decline in recoveries and an increase in the credit risk of single debtors (sovereigns).
 Starting from the best-case, which is represented by our base case assumptions, the analysis reveals the sensitivity of the rating with respect to recovery rates and credit risk.
-The worst-case scenario, in which we reduce recoveries by 50% and increase credit risk by 50%, the impact can be seen by the unchanged base case rating of AAA (see Table 7):
+The worst-case scenario, in which we reduce recoveries by 50% and increase credit risk by 50%, has no impact on the implied rating. (see Table 7):